 - HVDC classic converter transformers up to 12 GW (Gigawatt) and 80 kV -1,100 kV direct current (DC) and 1,200 kV alternating current (AC)

 - HVDC Light converter transformers up to 1,500 MV and 500 kV

-- Has designed and manufactured more than 550 HVDC converter transformer units in the range 80-1100 kV DC voltage range
+- ABB has delivered more than half of the world's projects has designed and manufactured more than 550 HVDC converter transformer units in the range 80 kV -1,100 kV DC voltage range

 - ABB pioneered HVDC transmission technology in the 1950s